Ron Hines DVM PhD

 How Might My Veterinarian Diagnose Liver Disease In My Pet?

 Until liver problems are quite advanced, the signs of the disease can be vague and non-specific.
 They are often accompanied by weight loss (although in advanced cases, dogs and cats can actually weigh more due to the fluid that accumulates around a malfunctioning liver).
 In sudden liver damage, such as the ingestion of toxins, the liver is often enlarged.
-Enlarged livers also occur when cancers, particularly lymphoma, have invaded the organ. (ref1, ref2) A key to diagnosing liver disease in your dog or cat is to measure the level of liver enzymes that are circulating in your companion’s blood.
+Enlarged livers also occur when cancers, particularly lymphoma, have invaded the organ.
+A key to diagnosing liver disease in your dog or cat is to measure the level of liver enzymes that are circulating in your companion’s blood.
 The most common enzyme to elevate in lever disease is ALT.
 Elevated ALT tells your veterinarian that your pet has liver damage but it does not tell him/her much about the specific damage that has occurred.
-Other enzymes that are often elevated in hepatitis are AST and AP.
-A metabolite called bilirubin may also be elevated and blood albumin may be low.
+Other enzymes that are often elevated in hepatitis are AST and AP(alkaline phosphatase).
+A metabolite called bilirubin may also be elevated and blood albumin might be low.
 You can read the normal values for those and other tests here .
 When any of those compounds are suspiciously high without explanation, your veterinarian will probably perform or request an ultrasound examination.
 During that examination, the veterinarian performing it may suggest they remove a very small piece of liver tissue (a biopsy) through a needle directed into the liver through ultrasound guidance.
 From that biopsy, a veterinary pathologist can determine the type of liver damage present.
 The pathologist’s interpretation of what is going on in your pet’s liver is very important for your veterinarian in developing the most appropriate treatment plan.

-Infectious Canine Hepatitis Of Dogs (ICH, CAV-1)
+Infectious Canine Hepatitis Of Dogs (Infectious canine hepatitis,

 Infectious canine hepatitis was once high on the list of causes when a veterinarian suspected liver disease in your dog.
 However, effective, long-lasting vaccines have made the disease uncommon.
 It is caused by a virus that is part of a group of similar virus called adenovirus (in this case, CAV-1).
 This disease is not infectious to people or cats, but foxes, wolves and bears can also catch and carry it.
 Dogs catch this disease by sniffing or ingesting the virus when it is present in the urine, nasal discharge, eyes and other secretions of infected dogs.
 Dogs can carry and pass on the virus for up to a year after recovering.
 Canine Adenovirus is part of the vaccine combinations your puppy receives when it is 12 -16 weeks old.
 Although the virus in the vaccine is Canine Adenovirus 2, it protects against type 1 as well.
+The canine adenovirus-1 does not only affect your dog’s liver, symptoms often include a cough, fever, depression and lack of appetite and occasionally neurological signs. (read here)

 After entering the blood stream, this virus attacks the cells of the liver, eyes, kidneys and the inner linings of blood vessels throughout the body.
 Thankfully, most cases of CAV-1 are not that serious.
 The pets show few, generally mild, symptoms and recover spontaneously.
 In other dogs, only a cough develops.
 In these mild forms, dogs simply loose their appetite, or act mopey and run a low fever for a few days.
 But one or two weeks later, a few develop a temporary bluish discoloration of the cornea of their eyes called “blue eye”.